0xJheides/writeups/VULNHUB/Jangow_01/readme.md

 ![ls command](6.png)

-Played with the parameters by using the unix command line commands such as the ls, now that i found some intersting files, time to read them
+Played with the parameters by using the unix command line commands such as the ls, now that i found some interesting files, time to read them

 ![cat](7.png)
 ![config.php](8.png)

-cat command is not working here, so i googled how to cat in a url and i found that you can cat but in base64
+cat command is not working here, so i google how to cat in a url and i found that you can cat but in base64

 ![base64](9.png)
 ```